Strategy Simplified: Choosing a Channel

 Factor #1: Exposure

 You can’t sell anything until you get people’s attention.
-Flyers are a cheap, but ineffective options.
-Nike achieves greater consumer reach by selling via Amazon with the added bonus of strong brand name partnership.
+Flyers are a cheap, but ineffective option today.
+Nike achieves great consumer reach by selling via Amazon with the added bonus of strong brand name partnership.
 Amazon sells a lot of clothing.
 Adding shoes to a shopping cart is logical for consumers.

 For Disney, delivering content via Netflix amounts to cannibalizing their own capabilities.
 As a media company with a successful Disney Channel and tons of content, delivering via streaming is a no-brainer.
 They have myriad ways of marketing the service.
 Netflix does not offer them much.